shakked/Command-for-Instagram/Terms of User.md

 Indemnification

-You agree to defend, indemnify and hold harmless Analytics for Instagram and its licensee and licensors, and their employees, contractors, agents, officers and directors, from and against any and all claims, damages, obligations, losses, liabilities, costs or debt, and expenses (including but not limited to attorney's fees), resulting from or arising out of a) your use and access of the Application, or b) a breach of these Terms.
+You agree to defend, indemnify and hold harmless Command for Instagram and its licensee and licensors, and their employees, contractors, agents, officers and directors, from and against any and all claims, damages, obligations, losses, liabilities, costs or debt, and expenses (including but not limited to attorney's fees), resulting from or arising out of a) your use and access of the Application, or b) a breach of these Terms.

 No Warranty